mjdrushton/potential-pro-fit/docs/runners.rst

-.. _fittingtool-runners:
+.. _pprofit-runners:

 #######
 Runners
 #######

 As their names suggest runners are responsible for running jobs and making sure that their output is copied to a job's ``output/`` sub-directory.
-Runners are provided to run jobs on the local machine (see :ref:`fittingtool-runners-Local`) or on remote hosts (see :ref:`fittingtool-runners-Remote` and :ref:`fittingtool-runners-PBS` as examples).
-When jobs are run remotely, the runner is responsible for copying the job files to the remote machine, invoking ``runjob`` for each file, monitoring job completion before copying the output files back to the machine running ``fittingTool.py``.
+Runners are provided to run jobs on the local machine (see :ref:`pprofit-runners-Local`) or on remote hosts (see :ref:`pprofit-runners-Remote` and :ref:`pprofit-runners-PBS` as examples).
+When jobs are run remotely, the runner is responsible for copying the job files to the remote machine, invoking ``runjob`` for each file, monitoring job completion before copying the output files back to the machine running ``pprofit``.

 At present the following runners are supported by the fitting tool:

-  * :ref:`fittingtool-runners-Local` - Allows jobs to be run in parallel on the computer running ``fittingTool.py``.
+  * :ref:`pprofit-runners-Local` - Allows jobs to be run in parallel on the computer running ``pprofit``.
-  * :ref:`fittingtool-runners-Remote` - Uses SSH to run jobs in parallel on a remote computer.
+  * :ref:`pprofit-runners-Remote` - Uses SSH to run jobs in parallel on a remote computer.
-  * :ref:`fittingtool-runners-PBS` - Submits jobs to queues on a remote machine running the PBS batch queueing system.
+  * :ref:`pprofit-runners-PBS` - Submits jobs to queues on a remote machine running the PBS batch queueing system.

 Configuring Runners and Associating with Jobs